adityakotha03/Real-time-CPU-and-RAM-Utilization-Plotting-with-Matplotlib/README.md

   python cpu_memory.py --duration 30 --filename myplot.png
   ```

-This will monitor CPU and memory usage for 30 seconds and save the utilization plot as **"myplot.png"**.
+This will monitor CPU and memory usage for **30 seconds** and save the utilization plot as **"myplot.png"**.
 The script displays the time left for monitoring in seconds and updates every second.

-To stop the monitoring and generate the utilization plot before the specified duration, press ***CTRL+C***.
+To stop the monitoring and generate the utilization plot before the specified duration, press ***"CTRL+C"***.
 The script will generate the utilization plot with the data collected up to that point and save it with the specified filename.
 The script uses a signal function to handle CTRL+C interrupts and ensure that the utilization plot is saved before exiting.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.